 Train and Tube strikes: What dates in June and July are they and will I be affected?

-The biggest rail strike in a generation is underway after last-ditch talks failed to reach agreement.
+The second day of the biggest rail strike in a generation is under way after last-ditch talks failed to reach agreement.
+There is no London Tube strike today.

 Entire towns and cities are now cut off from the train network as strike action closes half of Britain's rail lines.

-Huge swathes of Britain are without any rail services today, with strikes also taking place on Thursday and Saturday, as 40,000 RMT members walk out in a dispute over pay and jobs.
-Network Rail confirmed on Wednesday that about 80 per cent of services would have to be scrapped.
+Huge swathes of Britain are without any rail services today and Saturday, as 40,000 RMT members walk out in a dispute over pay and jobs.

 Commuters are being told not to travel by train as the entire network is crippled by the largest strike in more than 30 years.

-Tens of thousands of rail and Tube workers are walking out in what has been described as the "biggest outbreak of industrial action in the UK since 1989".
-The Rail, Maritime and Transport union announced it had organised a separate strike on the railways and London Underground.
+Tens of thousands of rail workers are walking out in what has been described as the "biggest outbreak of industrial action in the UK since 1989".
+The Rail, Maritime and Transport union announced it had organised a separate strike on the railways.

 Union bosses claimed that they would "shut down the system", with the major disruption expected to impact events including Glastonbury Festival and the British Athletics Championships.